geeekpi/RPB-HAT/README.md

 ## It also supports press button onboard.
 ## And you can use it on your Raspberry Pi 3 module B, and with operating system: Raspbian.
 ### How to use it ###
+#### Install package's for script.
+#### check if wiringPi package has been installed, if not, install it.
+* sudo apt-get -y update 2&>/dev/null
+* sudo apt-get -y install chkconfig  2&>/dev/null
+* sudo apt-get -y install wiringPi   2&>/dev/null
-* Just download it from https://github.com/geeekpi/RPB.git by:
+#### Just download it from https://github.com/geeekpi/RPB.git by:
 * cd ~
 * git clone https://github.com/geeekpi/RPB.git
 * cd RPB/